 - The backrest and headrest release and tilt forwards. - Guide the backrest down to its folded position.

-When you want to raise the seat again, use the same handle on the side of the seat to unlock the backrest.
-Then, manually push it to its upright position.
+Manually push the backrests to their upright position when you no longer need the extra cargo space.
 Make sure the backrest locks into place.
 Finally, move the headrest back to its locked position.